djalbat/easy-layout/README.md

 var VerticalSplitter = easyui-layout.VerticalSplitter;
 ```

-If you're using AMD require client-side or CommonJS server-side the syntax for requiring EasyUI is the same:
+If you're using AMD require client-side or CommonJS server-side the syntax for requiring EasyUI-Layout is the same:

 ```js
 var easyui-layout = require('lib/easyui-layout'),